Associate Professor, Labour Studies

 Chancellor’s Chair for Research Excellence

-Member of the Royal Society of Canada’s College of New Scholars, Artists and Scientists
+Member, The Royal Society of Canada’s College of New Scholars, Artists and Scientists

 - (2016) Animals, Work, and the Promise of Interspecies Solidarity.
 New York: Palgrave Macmillan.